2pisoftware/cmfive-docs/_tutorials/help_module/permissions.md

 ## Permissions Error - I Can't Log In

 <!--check logs-->
 In the files tab go to /system/log.
 The log files record any errors that users encounter and can help us to see when they are cropping up.
-How to read the entries in the log files is explianed in the the [logs help page](logs).<br>
+How to read the entries in the log files is explained in the the [logs help page](logs).<br>
-The last file in the logs folder will have todays date.
+The last file in the logs folder will have today's date.
 This is the one you want to check for the errors you just encountered.
-The most recent activtiy will be at the bottom of this file.
+The most recent activity will be at the bottom of this file.
 <!--system/modules/auth/actions/login.php ha important info on logging in-->

 <!--Using inspect in Firefox.
 Look up for Windows and Linux as well as Mac-->
 Now we need to inspect the element.<br>
 Firefox users right click and choose Inspect at the bottom of the pop-up.<br>
-Safari users right click and choose Inspect Elemment at the bottom of the pop-up.
+Safari users right click and choose Inspect Element at the bottom of the pop-up.

 <!--delete config cache after changing config-->
 You will need to purge the config cache after making changes to the configuration file. you can see how to do this on the Creating a Config page under the Learning Cmfive menu.